zzy98y/Udacity_Investigate-a-Dataset/README.md

 # Udacity_Investigate-a-Dataset
 ## Udacity Data Analyst Nano Degree Project #2 Investigate a Dataset
 ### This project presented a thorogh process of Data Analysis.
 Content and Analysis wise may not be perfect, but process wise is complete and thorogh.
-## **Warning: This is a passed project, copy this project may result in plagerism and program cancellation from Udacity.**
 # Setup
 If you **DON'T** have Pandas, Numpy, Matplotlib and Jupyter Notebook installed:
 In either Command Prompt(Windows)/Terminal(Mac): \